NatasaMiric/car-specialist/TESTING.md

     * It passes the validation [CSS validation](docs/testing/validation/cssvalidation.png)

+* Python

+[Code Institute Python Linter](https://pep8ci.herokuapp.com/) was used to validate the python.

+    All pages are clear, no errors found.

 ### Lighthouse

 I have used Googles Lighthouse testing to test the performance, accessibility, best practices and SEO of the site.